shamansir/shamansir.github.io/Blog/blog-en/2020-04-23-purescript-ui-driven-by-finite-state-machines-and-event-streams-part-i.md

 This way you can not share data between the effects you perform, only with carrying them together with actions.
 Which is really a good thing for making things really pure and minimalistic.
 But I decided to avoid that for the sake of simplicity, still you are always free to choose the proper way by just replacing one with another and make it compile.

 I also made some helpers to refrain from typing `pure` in the end of `do`-blocks a lot.
-If you use `List (Effect action)` technique, you don't need them, obviously:
+If you use `List (Effect action)` technique, you don’t need them, obviously:

 ```haskell
 doNothing :: forall action.
 Effect (List action)